No. 6 Commando: Further operations in North Africa

 After capturing Fort Duperre, the commandos received reports that a force of some 2,000 Zouaves were moving up to recapture the position.
 The French attack did not eventuate, however, and in the end the commandos marched all the way to Maison Blanche.
 Having only been issued with rations for a day, they had to rely on fruit and bread that they obtained by bartering with the locals on the way.
-Eventually they arrived at the port, where they embarked upon the destroyers HMS Wheatland and Lammerton and in company with a force of US Rangers they set out to capture the airfields at Allerlick and Duzzerville, near Bone.
+Eventually they arrived at the port, where they embarked upon the destroyers HMS Wheatland and Lamerton and in company with a force of US Rangers they set out to capture the airfields at Allerlick and Duzzerville, near Bone.

 Upon arrival No. 6 Commando took up defensive positions in the orange groves alongside troops from the 3rd Battalion, The Parachute Regiment, the Royal West Kents and a number of Frenchmen that decided to join their cause.
 A brief period of lull followed where the commandos were mainly involved in defending the airfield against air attacks from the Luftwaffe, before they moved off again to take part in the fighting around Medjez-el-Bab, where they fought on the left flank of the first French regular forces to engage the Germans since the fall of France in 1940, forming the spearhead of the advance towards Tunis.

 Supermarine Spitfire Mark Vs, reinforcement aircraft for North African units, lined up at Bone airfield, Algeria.

 On 21 November, reinforcements had reached them and the decision was made to move the commandos to La Calle by rail.
 With only intermittent air cover, the train was attacked by German fighters and No. 6 Commando suffered heavy casualties with 11 killed and 32 wounded.
 After the train driver jumped from the engine, one of the commandos took over the duties of driving the train.
 The unit remained in La Calle until 26 November, during which time the commandos were used to unload stores from the ships in the port, while half the unit carried out a reconnaissance patrol near Tabarka, to determine whether the German tanks that were parked there were real or decoys.